This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 Air supply in rooms with extractor fans

 Regulations for stove installations where mechanical extraction of air is present were changed in 2019 with the introduction of the revised BS8303 standard.
 This recommends that in such situations a stove with direct external air supply (DEAS) should be specified and that the appropriate worst case scenario spillage tests should be undertaken to ensure that there is no potential for the escape of dangerous carbon monoxide (CO) during operation.
-Spillage tests should only be carried out by a registered Hetas or OFTEC Installer.

 Air supply for homes with Mechanical Ventilation Heat recovery (MVHR)

-Only stoves with direct air supply with a DIBt tested room seal (or equivalent) should be specified
+Only stoves with direct air supply with a DIBt tested room seal (or equivalent) should be specified.

 Air supply for stoves / flues with a draught stabiliser